Is My Child Eligible for Free Dental Care Under CDCP in BC?

 What the Canadian Dental Care Plan Offers for Children in Canada

-The CDCP provides financial support for children who need preventive and routine dental treatment.
+The Canadian Dental Care Plan for children includes financial support for children who need preventive and routine dental treatment.
 Its purpose is to help families access essential care without delaying visits due to cost concerns.
 For children, early care is critical because it prevents complications that often require more complex treatment later.

 The program covers many services necessary for maintaining a healthy smile.
 Families benefit from support for examinations, preventive cleanings, assessments, simple restorations, and specific specialty treatments.
 The exact amount paid depends on your income bracket and the national fee schedule.
 Understanding this structure helps parents make informed decisions about appointments and follow-up care.